ibexa/documentation-developer/docs/community_resources/contributing.md

 Output must always be escaped when displaying data from the database.

-*&lt;TODO: Expand on how best practice is to handle user input in eZ Platform to avoid XSS issues&gt;*

 ### Data & Databases

 - Values coming from variables should always be appropriately quoted or binded in SQL statements
 - The SQL statements used should never be created by hand with one version per supported database, as this increases both the maintenance load and the chances for security-related problems
 - Usage of temporary tables is discouraged, as their behavior is very different on different databases.
 Subselects should be preferred (esp. since recent mysql versions have much better support for them)
 - Full table locking is discouraged

-*&lt;TODO: guidelines for how data should be stored for maximum portability (hint: XML & abstraction)&gt;*

 #### Sessions